Processing Entangled Links Into Secure Cryptographic Keys: Consideration of Post Distillation Shape

 From this, it follows that

-which directly proves the statement in (\ref{eq:r_key}). \end{proof} \end{proposition} The fact that this solution is identical to the optimal solution for Werner states strongly indicates that this is also the optimal solution for the case of an arbitrary Bell diagonal state.
-But even then, it remains unanswered if this is the only combination of measurement bases, for which the optimal key distillation rate can be achieved, or if their exist others.
-Furthermore, the results from Proposition \ref{prop:r_key_bell} directly show that Werner states, which are also Bell diagonal states, are the worst shape that the measured state $\varrho_{AB}^k$ can be in, since the von Neumann entropy $S(\varrho_{AB}^k)$ becomes maximal for Werner states, if we assume the fidelity of the state to be fixed.
-With this we partly can answer \emph{RQ3}.
-With regard to the processing strategy, i.e., \emph{RQ2} the situation is similar.
+which directly proves the statement in (\ref{eq:r_key}). \end{proof} \end{proposition} The fact that this solution is identical to the optimal solution for Werner states as given by (\ref{eq:r_key_werner_alt}), indicates that this is also the optimal solution for the more general case of an arbitrary Bell diagonal state, which partly answers \emph{RQ3}.
+But even then, it remains unanswered if this is the only combination of measurement bases for which the optimal key distillation rate can be achieved, or if there exist others.

+With regard to the processing strategy, i.e., \emph{RQ2}, the situation is similar.
 The results of Proposition \ref{prop:waste} can be verified to also hold for Bell diagonal states, following the same steps as for the original proof, while the same is not possible for Proposition \ref{prop:r_key_suboptimal}.
 Thus, no clear statement about the effectiveness of the processing strategies can be made when dealing with Bell diagonal states.
 Lastly, the question of the optimal amount of distillation iterations stated within \emph{RQ1} can still be fully answered by the results of Proposition \ref{prop:k_opt}, as at no point the assumption that $\varrho_{AB}^k \in \mathcal{D}_\mathrm{W}(\mathcal{H}_{AB})$ was made within its proof.